KHT-Admin/pysitemanagerapi/README.md

 # pyunifiapi

-Python client for the official UniFi API
+Python client for the official UniFi Site Manager API